Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 # Configuring the Makefile

+The Makefile is there to make your life easier.
+Instead of having to type out commands and options along with files and dependancies each time you want to build and flash your application, you can just define some variables in a Makefile, then all you have to do is type `make` to build your application.

-Download the [source](./source) folder in this repository and open up the Makefile.
+Download the [source][Github_Source_URL] folder in this repository and open up the Makefile.
 The following variables need to be edited for your setup.

 ## MCU, Programmer and Directory variables